isl-org/OpenBot/body/cad/rc_truck_body/README.md

 13. Connect the battery pack and keep in place with a velcro.

-14. Put on the front and back covers
+14. Put on the side and front and back covers.
 15. Details and images!!